olwenza/landing-page/README.md

 # 🚀 Project Title
-Landing Page - A React application using Redux for state management and React Router for client-side routing.
+Landing Page - A React application using Redux to demonstrate various React and AWS features.

 # 📝 Overview
-This project is a boilerplate React application that demonstrates how to use:
+This project is a React application that demonstrates how to use:

 * React for building UI components